debraysimon/thingpark-global-sim/docs/device-manager-user-guide/device-manager-settings.md

 4. Click **Save**.

-    -\> The recipients registered will receive an email when the corresponding alarm state is reached for any device.
+    -\&gt; The recipients registered will receive an email when the corresponding alarm state is reached for any device.

-    -\> Next time you open the Settings panel, the Alarm notifications frame will appear with the advanced mode.
+    -\&gt; Next time you open the Settings panel, the Alarm notifications frame will appear with the advanced mode.

 To learn more how you can use alarms to identify and prioritize device